GinevraLazzeri/project-site-/index.md

 [Paillettes & Short Dress - Methodology](./another-page2.html).

-# DECORATIVE APPARATUS OF A DRESS
+# DRAPERY AND BOW OF A DRESS

 [Decorative Apparatus of a Dress - Methodology](./another-page3.html).
 ```js